 Living with endometriosis can cause stress in a number of ways:

-What works for one person may not suit another.
+What works for one person when coping with stress may not suit another.
 However, there are some helpful ways to deal with stress.